 1. Log in to cPanel

-Use one of the methods described above to log in to cPanel with your username and password.
+Refer to the above to log in to cPanel with your method of choice.

 2. Launch the installer